RWTH-EBC/AixLib/bin/README.md

     6. Click the Create personal access token button.
     7. Save the personal access token somewhere safe.
 Once you leave or refresh the page, you won’t be able to access it again.

+## git-config

+Before you push to your branch, please be sure that your git configs are covered with your datas in your github account.

+Set your username:
+	git config --global user.name "FIRST_NAME LAST_NAME"

+Set your email address:
+	git config --global user.email "MY_NAME@example.com"

+It is important that these settings are correct, because the github_api.py script creates a pull request and declares you as Assigneed to this pull_request.

 ## Test CI Setting
 To test if all necessary variables are set push your Code with the commit "Check Settings".
+This template will look for the Variables GL_TOKEN, GITHUB_API_TOKEN, Github_Repository and GITHUB_PRIVATE_KEY.

 ## Add a Deploy keys